Non-asymptotic approximations of Gaussian neural networks via second-order Poincar\'e inequalities: Second-order Poincar e inequality for functionals of Gaussian fields

 \section{Second-order Poincar\'e inequality for functionals of Gaussian fields}

-We present a brief overview of the main results of \citet{Vid20}, of which Theorem \ref{theo:2.2} and Theorem \ref{theo:2.3} are special cases for RVs in $\mathbb{R}^{d}$.
-The main results of \citet{Vid20} improve on previous results of \citet{Nou09}, and such an improvement is obtained by using the Mehler representation of the Ornstein–Uhlenbeck semigroup, which was exploited in \cite{Las16} to obtain second-order Poincar\'e inequalities for Poisson functionals.
-According to the Mehler formula, if $F \in L^1$, $X^{\prime}$ is an independent copy of a RV $X$, with $X$ and $X^{\prime}$ being defined on the product probability space $\left(\Omega \times \Omega^{\prime}, \mathscr{F} \otimes \mathscr{F}^{\prime}, \mathbb{P} \times \mathbb{P}^{\prime}\right)$, and $P_t$ is the infinitesimal generator of the Ornstein–Uhlenbeck process then
+We present a brief overview of the main results of \citet{Vid20}, of which Theorem \ref{theo:2.2} and Theorem \ref{theo:2.3} are special cases for random variables in $\mathbb{R}^{d}$.
+The main results of \citet{Vid20} improve on previous results of \citet{Nou09}, and such an improvement is obtained by using the Mehler representation of the Ornstein–Uhlenbeck semigroup, which was exploited in \citet{Las16} to obtain second-order Poincar\'e inequalities for Poisson functionals.
+According to the Mehler formula, if $F \in L^1$, $X^{\prime}$ is an independent copy of a random variable $X$, with $X$ and $X^{\prime}$ being defined on the product probability space $\left(\Omega \times \Omega^{\prime}, \mathscr{F} \otimes \mathscr{F}^{\prime}, \mathbb{P} \times \mathbb{P}^{\prime}\right)$, and $P_t$ is the infinitesimal generator of the Ornstein–Uhlenbeck process then